 Our events are not dominated by our own point of view.
 As we say at each event, there is no monopoly on the truth.

 This results in an open and challenging exchange of views that widens the aperture on some of the key issues in teaching and learning.

-We will be developing new resources for each event, including interactive Zoom webinars, Soundcloud podcasts, Vimeo recorded and streaming videos and Medium articles.
+We will be developing new resources for each event, including Zoom webinars, Soundcloud podcasts, Vimeo recorded and streaming videos and Medium articles.

 teachers of the future

 Disruption was put firmly on the agenda of boardrooms around the globe with the publication of Clayton Christensen's The Innovator's Dilemma and the introduction of the terms 'sustaining' and 'disruptive' innovation.

 Over the 20 years since the book was published, the Christensen Institute, amongst others, are exploring education as the new site for digital disruption.
 Should schools focus on sustaining innovations that are easy to implement, fit within the constraints of budgets and scarce staff time and that can benefit students for years to come, or do they pursue disruptive innovations that can fundamentally change the nature of education?

 Our disruptEd event focuses on one aspect of disruption - teachers of the future - and asks what should the teacher of the future know and do and how do we prepare them for the changing educational landscape to come?